ShimmerEngineering/Shimmer-C-API/ShimmerBLE/README.md

 ### IOS
 - requires the use of iOS 15, due to issues setting the MTU
 - requires the use of VS 17.0.0, we've had compatibility issues
+- note that the uuid value for a sensor on UWP/Android vs iOS is different, you can typically retrieve the uuid using any common bluetooth scanning app.
+We recommend either using nrfconnect or https://github.com/xabre/xamarin-bluetooth-le

 ### Binary File Parsing
 For solutions to parse your binary files please get in touch with us, at the moment the release of a binary file open source solution is not on our roadmap.